MicrosoftDocs/power-platform/power-platform/solution-templates/hr/onboarding-buddy/install-and-configure.md

 1. Select **Import solution**.
 1. Browse for and select either the **managed** or **unmanaged version** of the *mpa_EmployeeExperienceBase* file downloaded in previous step.
 1. Select **Next**.
 1. Select **Import**.
-This starts the import process of the *Employee Experience Base* solution
+This starts the import process of the *Employee Experience Base* solution.
 1. Wait for the *Employee Experience Base* solution to finish importing.
 The import process can take a few minutes at which point you will be notified with a *Success* message.
 1. Browse for and select either the **managed** or **unmanaged** version of the *mpa_Onboarding Buddy* file downloaded in previous step.
 1. Select **Next** and **Next** again.
-1. For each of the connections listed, select the *existing connection that was created in the previous step*
+1. For each of the connections listed, select the *existing connection that was created in the previous step*.
-1. Select **Next**
+1. Select **Next**.
-1. Ignore entering values for the environment variables as that will be completed in an additional step later.
-Since the apps have not been imported into the environment yet, we are unable to capture what their URL values are at the moment
+1. Ignore entering values for the environment variables as this is completed in another step later.
+Since the apps have not been imported into the environment yet, we are unable to capture what their URL values are at the moment.
-1. Select **Import** which will start the import process of the *Onboarding Buddy* solution Wait for the *Onboarding Buddy* solution to finish importing which can take a few minutes at which point you will be notified with a *Success* message
+1. Select **Import** which starts the import process of the *Onboarding Buddy* solution.
+Wait for the *Onboarding Buddy* solution to finish importing.
+The import often takes a few minutes at which point you are notified with a *Success* message.

 More information: [Solution concepts](/power-platform/alm/solution-concepts-alm)